Browse Articles

 The process involves two steps:

-• With the exception of the last component, which may have fewer digits than the other parts, the key-value k should be divided into a predetermined number of pieces, such as k1, k2, k3,..., kn, each having the exact same amount of digits.
+• except for the last component, which may have fewer digits than the other parts, the key-value k should be divided into a predetermined number of pieces, such as k1, k2, k3,..., kn, each having the same amount of digits.

 • Add each element individually.
 The hash value is calculated without taking into account the final carry, if any.